CMPUT301W15T01/Team1Project/README.md

 When you're traveling everywhere and anywhere, keeping track of your expenses can be a hassle.
 But it doesn't need to be.
 Thanks to this expense claim tracking app, you can now stay on top of your finances as you go along.

 #License
-Copyright 2015 Jeffrey Oduro, Cody Ingram, Boyan Peychoff, Kenny Young, Dennis Truong, Victor Olivares
+Copyright 2015 Jeffrey O, Cody Ingram, Boyan Peychoff, Kenny Young, Dennis Truong, Victor Olivares

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at